 JULY 11, 1798

-In the nation's capital of Philadelphia, President John Adams signed an Act of Congress establishing the United States Marine Band.
-The original "32 drummers and fifers" were deployed on ships, sent to other Marine Corps posts, and some were retained in Philadelphia to provide music for the leaders of the government.
+In the nation’s capital of Philadelphia, President John Adams signed an Act of Congress establishing the United States Marine Band.
+The original “32 drummers and fifers” assisted in recruiting Marines and entertained residents.

 AUGUST 21, 1800

-The Marine Band presented its first public concert in the new capital city of Washington "on a hill overlooking the Potomac" near the future site of the Lincoln Memorial.
-Early citizens thronged to hear the "Marines’ band of music."
+The Marine Band presented its first public concert in Washington “on a hill overlooking the Potomac” near the future site of the Lincoln Memorial.
+Early settlers thronged to hear the “Marines’ band of music.”

 JANUARY 1, 1801

-The band made its White House debut in the unfinished Executive Mansion at a New Year’s Day reception hosted by President and Mrs. John Adams.
+The band made its White House debut in the unfinished Executive Mansion at a New Year’s Day reception hosted by President John Adams and First Lady Abigail John Adams.

 MARCH 4, 1801